And a dash or two of Cocktail bitters…

 • 10ml D.O.M Benedictine

-Shake everything for 10 seconds and strain into a sling glass.
+Shake everything for 10 seconds and strain into a long drink glass.
 Top of with soda.
 Add two dashes of Sam's amazing bitters on top.
 And most importantly enjoy!!

 So, there you have it.
 A complete guide into cocktail bitters.
 Want to try out other cocktail recipes with cocktail bitters?
 Click on the link and head over to our Cocktail Gallery.